SmartThingsCommunity/st-device-sdk-c/README.md

 Good news!
 We have launched the new commercial program for MQTT devices.
 You will be able to submit for certification into the SmartThings mobile app later this month.
 To prepare for submission, please perform the necessary steps with your current integrations:

- - Update to the latest SmartThings Device SDK
+ - Update to the latest SmartThings SDK for Direct Connected Devices for C
-   - Please use SmartThings Device SDK v1.3.3 or later
+   - Please use the SDK v1.3.3 or later
  - Downlaod the updated onboarding_config.json for your devices.
  - Re-register any test devices you have registered previously.
  - Update to the latest SmartThings mobile app to test your device